stungeye/East-Oriented-Game-of-Life/README.md

 Jake's specs focus on calling `Game#come_alive_at` and then expecting ui output for each cell brought to life.
 My spec for `Game#come_alive_at` only expects that message to be forwarded to the board.
 My spec for `Board#come_alive_at` depends on the existence of `Board#each_live_cell`, which takes a block and yields each live cell.
 So if I call `#come_alive_at` N times, `#each_live_cell` should yield control N times.
 Yielding cells like this feels a little Easty, but it's still not a query.
 The block passed to `Board#each_live_cell` is called with each cell as an argument.

+*January 1, 2014*

+Started by implementing the `Board#points_surrounding` and `Board#fringe` both of which are private so they can return data.
+I've simplified their implementation by removing the use of `Enummerable#flat_map`.
+I did a reverse spike here, TDDing these methods and then removing those tests after setting the methods private.
+The `Board#fringe` is fascinating.
+In my previous Game of Life implementations I never realized that you only need to check on dead cells that are touching a live cell.
+Makes sense with respect to the rules, but in past implementations with the board being a 2D array I would just loop through all positions.

+Next I TDD'd the ConwayAliveRules and ConwayDeadRules classes.
+In Jake's implementation the rules were in rules classes but they also exists in `Board#find_live_cell_neighors` and `Board#find_dead_cell_neighbors`.
+Now that the rules are tested separately, testing the `Board#next_generation` (called `Board#time_passes` in Jake's implementation) need only verify that the rules are applied, but need not recheck their actual expected effects.

 # (UN)LICENSE

 This is free and unencumbered software released into the public domain.
 See UNLICENSE for details.